Lesson 2: Reading and Understanding the Drug Facts Label

 - Drug Facts label: A standard label on over-the-counter (OTC) medicines that provides information about the medicine, including the active ingredients, instructions for use, and important warnings.
 Understanding the important information contained within the Drug Facts label and properly reading the Drug Facts label are critical elements for safe use of OTC medicines.

 - Begin the discussion by challenging students to focus on the overall importance of reading directions.
 Ask students:

 Q: What could happen if you only read part of the directions on a test?Discuss responses and begin to link the importance of reading informational text in order to understand key information or directions that are vital to completing a task properly or getting the desired results.

 - Explain that all directions are not the same, meaning that sometimes the directions won’t appear at the top of the page like on a test.
 You may have to look for them and you should always ask your teacher, parent, or a trusted adult to clarify them so you fully understand what to do.

 - Explain that the class is going to learn about the importance of reading and following all of the instructions found on the Drug Facts label of OTC medicines.

 - Organize the class into groups of five or six students and give one medicine container to each group.
 Distribute Student Worksheet 2.

-- Explain that directions and label information for OTC medicines are found on Drug Facts Labels, which appear on OTC medicines by law.
+- Explain that directions and drug information for OTC medicines are found on Drug Facts labels, which appear on OTC medicines per FDA regulation.

-- Explain to students that when medicines are not used properly, there can be very real consequences.
-Reinforce the importance of never taking medicine without the supervision of a parent or trusted adult.
+- Explain to students that when medicines are not used properly, real consequences, including serious harm, may result.
+Reinforce the importance of always communicating with a trusted adult before taking any medic